 Up to 2003, estimates of discards are available only from limited observer schemes and a self-sampling scheme.
 Observer data are collected using standard at-sea sampling schemes.
 Results have been reported to ICES.
-Discards data (numbers-at-age and/or length frequencies) are have been supplied for 7.a cod by Ireland, UK (Northern Ireland) and UK (E&W) and Belgium.
-The data were supplied raised to the appropriate fleet/métier level by the member states.
+Discards data (numbers-at-age and/or length frequencies) are have been supplied for 7.a cod by Ireland, UK (Northern Ireland) and UK(E&W) and Belgium.
+The data supplied were raised to the appropriate fleet/métier level by the Member States.